DesiSanou/image_recognition/cloud_vision/README.md

 {'vertices': [{'x': 16, 'y': 10}, {'x': 802, 'y': 10}, {'x': 802, 'y': 1039}, {'x': 16, 'y': 1039}]}
 </pre>
 **valid**: True

+## Using the web app.

+With the web app , you can directly upload your images files and get the extracted content displays.